 Have you ever kept a photo album or scrapbook?
 Have you ever wished there was a better way to keep them organized, or that you could easily share them with your friends and family?
 If so, you’re in luck!
 Flickr.com is a website that allows you to do exactly that.
 In this article, we’ll cover what Flickr is and how it works.

 Flickr (pronounced "flicker") is a storage, organization, and sharing tool for photos and videos.
 It allows users to upload and organize collections of photos and videos all in one place, so they can easily access and share them.
-You can also follow other users to see the photos and videos that they post to Flickr.
+You can also follow other users to see the photos and videos that they post.

 Flickr has two stated goals.
 The first is to give you innovative new ways to organize your photos and videos, as well as information about them.
 This not only makes your photos and videos easier for you to find, but it also makes them easier to find and enjoy for other people, too.

 Flickr's second goal is to help you put your photos and videos in front of the people that matter to you.
-In that capacity, Flickr has plenty of options for sharing photos and videos across social media accounts, or -- if you're a more private person -- with specific individuals on Flickr or elsewhere.
+In that capacity, it has plenty of options for sharing photos and videos across social media accounts, or -- if you're a more private person -- with specific individuals on the website or elsewhere.

 Flickr makes putting your photos and videos on it simple, and gives you plenty of options for customizing the information about them.
 Add "tags" and a description to make your photos easier to find and enjoy, or make them private if you want to admire them by yourself.
 With 1 terabyte (1000 gigabytes) of memory storage, you'll almost never run out of space for your photos and videos!